 Three Man involves at least two dice and three participants.
 Players will take turns rolling the dice until one person rolls a three and becomes the titular Three Man.
 From there, each player will take turns rolling the dice, with each number determining a different outcome: Three means the Three Man drinks, seven means the person left of the dice roller drinks, nine means the person to the right of the dice roller drinks, 11 means the roller drinks, doubles means you get to take that number value and distribute drinks accordingly.
 This set of dice from RERIVER comes with a felt dice can, making it easy to play the game and not have the dice go flying off the table.

-The game you most likely played as a teen comes home in a card-game form that makes it easy to think up question to get to know your friends better.
-Famously played on Ellen, the game comes with a set of rule cards that enhance the playing of the rounds and play cards that entice participants to own up to some of the worst decisions they’ve ever made.
+The game you most likely played as a teen comes home in a card game form that makes it easy to think up questions to get to know your friends better.
+The game comes with a set of rule cards that enhance the playing of the rounds and play cards that entice participants to own up to some of the worst decisions they’ve ever made.
 Attach some drinking rules to it like having those who have done the action take a sip and so forth.

 Implicate.
 Advocate.
 Adjudicate.
 That’s the name of the game in the drinking card game Drunk, Stoned, or Stupid.
 250 prompt cards will let you and your friends determine whom among your group is the most likely to do a given thing such as “wake up with half a burrito in bed” and so forth.
 Once you draw a card, it’s up to the group to determine who best fits the description, letting the accusations fly.
+Technically speaking, this even acts as much more than a drinking card game, if you catch our drift.
 Plus, the card-based nature makes it easy to play in person or over Zoom!

 Remember playing spin the bottle?
 Well, spin the shot takes the infamous game of youth and puts a decidedly adult spin (no pun intended) on the well-worn classic.
 Simply load the included shot glass with whatever is your spirit of choice, or a particularly tasty mixed shot, and spin it to determine who has the honor of downing the drink.
 The arrow determines who the lucky participant will be and allows for as much fun as you can safely have.
 Plus, it’s small enough that you can easily take it with you to the bar and play there.